ervinsgl/mobileapptm/README.md

 # FSM Mobile Integration App

 A SAP Fiori mobile application for SAP Field Service Management (FSM), designed to be opened from FSM Mobile as an External App or Workflow.
+Features progressive disclosure UI with organization level selection and activity management.

 ---